skraft9/pfsense-security-research/README.md

 **Create `low-priv` group and assign a single privilege** (`WebCfg - Diagnostics: Command`)
 ![Screenshot 2025-06-27 133201](https://github.com/user-attachments/assets/b1063a5c-442a-4628-ac94-e0fa5d6f10c4)

-> I appreciate the built-in security warning related to assigning the `WebCfg - Diagnostics: Command` privilege.
-But this disclaimer does not constitute as proper access control.
+> While I acknowledge the presence of a security disclaimer for the `WebCfg - Diagnostics: Command` privilege, disclaimers alone do not replace sound access control.
 >
-> A permission in a web interface should be scoped based on its label and intended use — not assumed to equate to root-level access on the underlying operating system.
+> The phrase “Allow access to the Diagnostics Command page” is ambiguous and understates the risk — it enables unrestricted root-level command execution, not just diagnostic access.
+>
+> Privilege labels in a web interface must accurately reflect the scope and severity of the actions they permit, especially when they expose full administrative control.

 **Assign `low-priv` group to** `dev` **user**
 ![Screenshot 2025-06-27 133218](https://github.com/user-attachments/assets/7224934e-ae31-4aa1-b879-b4f1aee7e00c)